 CONFERENCES -

-get away for a few days and go to conferences.
+Another way that we can find ourselves being fed is to get away for a few days and go to conferences.
 Often we think of just going to youth ministry conferences, which are great; but as one pointed out we need to also try leader and pastor conferences where we are fed too, not just learning the next new idea.
 Here are a few we have been to:

 -National Youth Workers Convention